-MCHN 2335 Advanced CNC Machining (2-4-3) The study of advanced CNC operation with an emphasis on programming and operations of machining and turning centers.
-Prerequisites: MCHN 2303
+MCHN 2335 Advanced CNC Machining (1-5-3) The study of advanced CNC operation with an emphasis on programming and operations of machining and turning centers.
+Prerequisite MCHN 2303 of special tooling, bench assembly, and materials identification.
+Prerequisite MCHN 1454

 MCHN 2338 Advanced Computer-Aided Manufacturing (CAM) (2-4-3) A study of advanced techniques in Computer-Aided Manufacturing (CAM).
-Prerequisites: MCHN 1326
+Prerequisite MCHN 1326

-MCHN 2341 Advanced Machining I (2-4-3) A study of advanced lathe and milling operations.
-Emphasis on advanced cutting operations of the lathe and milling machines, including the use of special tooling, bench assembly, and materials identification.
-Prerequisites: MCHN 1454
+MCHN 2341 Advanced Machining I (1-5-3) A study of advanced lathe and milling operations.
+Emphasis on advanced cutting operations of the lathe and milling machines, including the use

 MCHN 2344 Computerized Numerical Control Programming (2-4-3) An introduction to G and M codes (RS274-D) necessary to program Computer Numerical Controlled (CNC) machines.
-Prerequisites: MCHN 1302
+Prerequisite MCHN 1302

 MCHN 2471 Specialized Equipment and Processes (2-6-4) An advanced course that incorporates conventional and computer numerical control equipment.
 Design and fabricate fixtures.
 Use metrology equipment and reverse engineering.
 Manufacture a project that shows proficiency in a variety of machining equipment and processes.
-Prerequisites: MCHN 1438
+Prerequisite MCHN 1438